Vaultionizer/vault-docs/docs/pm/srs.md

 ### 3.9 Interfaces

 #### 3.9.1 User Interfaces
-The User interfaces that will be implented are:
+The User interfaces that will be implemented are:
 - Dashboard - lists all hosts the user is connected to
 - Files - shows the file structure and allows the user to download and upload files
-- Persoanl container - Allows to store personal data like social security number and more
+- Personal container - Allows to store personal data like social security number and more
 - Login - this page is used to log in
 - Register - provides a registration form
 - Settings - shows the settings
+- Manage Permissions - manage space permissions

 #### 3.9.2 Hardware Interfaces
 (n/a)